-Parents: Artemis was born as a daughter of Zeus, the Ruler of the Greek gods and the Titaness Leto on Mount Cynthus at the island of Delos in Greece.
+Parents: Artemis was born as a daughter of Zeus, the Ruler of the Greek gods and the Titaness Leto at Mount Cynthus on the island of Delos in Greece.

 Siblings: Artemis had a twin brother, Apollo.
-Apollo was the god of the Sun, whereas Artemis' cult was connected to the Moon.
-Artemis was born before Apollo and helped her mother give birth to her little brother.
+Apollo was the god of the sun, while Artemis' cult was associated with the moon.
+Artemis was born before Apollo and helped her mother give birth to her baby brother.

 Goddess Artemis never married.

-Oddly enough, Artemis was both a killer of wild animals and their protector.
+Oddly enough, Artemis was both a huntress of wild animals and their protector.

-According to Homer, any compulsive sudden death of women was attributed to Artemis
+According to Homer, every compulsive sudden death of women was attributed to Artemis

-Artemis was usually armed with bow and arrows and was wearing a knee-high chiton (a sort of tunic).
+Artemis was usually armed with a bow and arrows and wore a knee-high chiton (a type of tunic).

-The symbols of Artemis were the bow and the pike.
+The symbols of Artemis were the bow and the spear.
 Her tree was the cedar and her sacred animals were the snake, the bear and the deer.